Joschua-Conrad/PSumSim/README.md

 for the purpose of reviewing the manuscript at-hand.
 See [license](LICENSE.md).

 ## How to Install
 This provides a python package.
-Using
+Downloading all files and using
 ```bash
 python3 -m pip install --editable .
 ```
-installs the package and allows all changes in sourcefiles to reflect immediately.
+in the saem directory where this README is found installs the package and allows all changes in source-files to reflect immediately.
-Remove the `--editable` switch to install the package as any other Python package.
+Remove the `--editable` switch to install the package like any other Python package, but you cannot change the provided *.py* files then.

 ## How to Use
 After installing, there are several things provided by PSumSim.